 One of the many variety shows available in the 1970s (along with Sonny and Cher, Captain and Tennille, Donny and Marie, etc).
-Hosted by black comic Flip Wilson, this show ...
+Hosted by African American comic actor Flip Wilson, this show ...
 See full summary »

 An anthology comedy series featuring a line up of different celebrity guest stars appearing in anywhere from one, two, three, and four short stories or vignettes within an hour about versions of love and romance.

 31 of 32 people found this review helpful.

 Was this review helpful to you?